dimasabreu/BikeCase/README.md

 <h3> Questions </h3>

-* Were you able to answer the question of how annual members and casual riders use Cyclistic bikes differently?
+* Was this analise able to answer the question of how annual members and casual riders use Cyclistic bikes differently?
-* What story does your data tell?
+* What story does this data tell?
-* How do your findings relate to your original question?
+* How do my findings relate to the original question?
-* Who is your audience?
+* Who is my audience?
 What is the best way to communicate with them?
-* Can data visualization help you share your findings?
+* Can data visualization help me share my findings?
-* Is your presentation accessible to your audience?
+* Is my presentation accessible to my audience?

 <h3> Key tasks </h3>